scaleway/scaleway-cli/docs/migration_guide_v2.md

 CLI v1 required a lot of dependencies that are not actively maintained anymore.

-With the CLIv2, we want to minimize them as much as possible and focus only on well-supported external libraries when required.
+With the CLI v2, we want to minimize them as much as possible and focus only on well-supported external libraries when required.

 ### New tests infrastructure